NotRealJacK/NotRealJacK/README.md

 - 🌱 I’m currently learning **frontend development.
 I'm focusing on HTML, CSS, and JavaScript, and exploring frameworks like React.
 I'm still in the early stages but excited to build interactive websites and improve my skills!**

-- 👨‍💻 All of my projects are available at **[As of now, my projects aren't available anywhere, but I'm working on building a portfolio to showcase them soon!]**
+- 👨‍💻 All of my projects are available on **my repositories.
+You can explore them on my GitHub to see the work I've done so far.
+Feel free to rate my work or share feedback—I'd really appreciate your thoughts!
+You can reach me via email or through any platform you're comfortable with.**

 - 💬 Ask me about **my progress in frontend development!**

 - 📫 How to reach me **assassin0p0616@gmail.com**

-- 📄 Know about my experiences **[I'm a beginner in frontend development, currently learning HTML, CSS, and JavaScript.
+- 📄 Know about my experiences **I'm a beginner in frontend development, currently learning HTML, CSS, and JavaScript.
 I'm exploring frameworks like React and working on small projects to improve my skills.
-I'm still learning, but I'm excited to build and grow as a developer!]**
+I'm still learning, but I'm excited to build and grow as a developer!**

 <h3 align="left">Connect with me:</h3>
 <p align="left">